MicrosoftDocs/visualstudio-docs/docs/containers/overview-local-process-kubernetes.md

 ## Additional configuration with KubernetesLocalProcessConfig.yaml

 The `KubernetesLocalProcessConfig.yaml` file allows you to replicate environment variables and mounted files available to your pods in your cluster.
-For more information on the additional configuration options, see [Using KubernetesLocalProcessConfig.yaml for additional configuration with for Local Process with Kubernetes][using-config-yaml].
+For more information on the additional configuration options, see [Configure Local Process with Kubernetes][using-config-yaml].

 ## Using routing capabilities for developing in isolation